The ultimate guide to protection for a MacBook Pro [or any other Mac]

 -

 The problem is items like the ones above take time and effort, and we often let them slip from our minds.
-When it comes to upping the ante on my online privacy game, I like to use the Privacy module from CleanMyMac X.
+When it comes to upping the ante on my online privacy game, I like to use the Protection feature from CleanMyMac.

-This Mac protector can instantly remove your online and offline activity imprints, obliterate your browsing history, and erase any autofill form data and sensitive chat history — all in one go.
+This Mac protector can instantly remove your online and offline activity imprints, obliterate your browsing history, and erase any autofill form data — all in one go.
+It can also find viruses and malware and check your Mac for other threats and vulnerabilities.
 Notarized by Apple, this app helps you take back control of your online privacy.
 Here's how to use it:

-- From the sidebar, click Privacy > Scan.
+Open the app.
+From the sidebar, click Protection > Scan.

 5. Enable Disk Encryption